halfwit/todo2/README.md

 For example, to toggle the completion of MyType implementing ReaderAt:

-`todo task toggle 'BUG #92930' 'MyType should implement ReaderAt'`
+`todo task toggle '#92930' 'MyType should implement ReaderAt'`

-You'll notice the file name is elided, for brevity a partial string match is all that is required. `todo task toggle 'BUG #92930' MyType` would suffice in our example.
+You'll notice the file name is elided, for brevity a partial string match is all that is required. `todo task toggle '#92930' MyType` would suffice in our example.
-By index, it's similar: `todo task toggle 'BUG #92930' 1` would update the .todo file to read `[x] polygon.go: MyType should implement ReaderAt`.
+By index, it's similar: `todo task toggle '#92930' 1` would update the .todo file to read `[x] polygon.go: MyType should implement ReaderAt`.

 ## Automatically generate .todo files

 Now, no one wants to write all that out all the time.
 Shouldn't this be able to pull a generic `// TODO:` tag, or `# TODO:`, etc?
 Yeah, I thought so too.

 `todo generate` will walk the source tree, looking `TODO`, `BUG`, `RELEASE`, and other related tags.
-If they have a tag, such as `BUG #92930: Trying to seek returns incomprehensible error when calling SomeCall`   an entry will be made in an appropriate .todo file in that particular source directory/subdirectory, which will be created as necessary.
+If they have a tag, such as `BUG: [#92930] Trying to seek returns incomprehensible error when calling SomeCall`   an entry will be made in an appropriate .todo file in that particular source directory/subdirectory, which will be created as necessary.
  - files with extensions will have the extension replaced with .todo, and files without extensions will gain the extension .todo.
 Name collisions should be benign here.
  - more extensive coverage of tagging conventions can be Pull Requested as needed by users